doujincafe/doujin-event-viewer/README.md

 ## Browser Compatibility

 This works on most modern browsers.
 This script doesn't support IE8 and below (Who uses those anyway).

-## Issues

-Got a problem?
-Open up a issue and I'll glad to look at it.

 ## License